subhamhada/CDS.EXP-5/README.md

 ```

 ## Explanation:-
-we use if else statement for executing a block if it is true otherwise for false.
+*if else*: statement for executing a block if it is true otherwise for false.

-nested if else are used when you need to check multiple conditions in a hierarchical manner.
+*nested if else*: are used when you need to check multiple conditions in a hierarchical manner.

-calculator statementis used for doing mathematical calculations among some given values.
+*calculator statement*:is used for doing mathematical calculations among some given values.

+*Switch Case Statement*: Used in some languages to handle multiple conditions, mimicked in Python using dictionaries.

+## Output:-
+### 1.